cj-mills/christianjmills/_posts/2021-7-21-Barracuda-PoseNet-Tutorial-V2-3.md

 ### Update Start Method

-At the bottom of the start method, we need to adjust the input dimensions to maintain the source aspect ratio.
+At the bottom of the `Start` method, we need to adjust the input dimensions to maintain the source aspect ratio.
 We will use the height value to update the width for the input dimensions.
 We can then initialize `rTex` with the new input dimensions.

 ```c#
 // Adjust the input dimensions to maintain the source aspect ratio